 Reflection consists of seeking to understand the deeper meaning behind the events and forms that we encounter in the world, and connecting it to the Divine.

-I love reading books on Tasawwuf (Sufism/Spirituality), Sufi Poetry and Literature, Comparative Religion, and Religious Philosophy because they contain some of the most compelling and intellectually stimulating knowledge in the universe.
-I love reading the wisdom/anecdotes and great literary works of our brilliant scholars of the past: Rumi, Ibn Ata’illah, Ibn al Arabi, Al Haddad, Al Ghazali, Hafiz, Attar, Sa’adi, Rabia al Adawiyah, and more.
+I love reading books on Sufism/Islamic Spirituality, Sufi Poetry and Literature, Comparative Religion, and Religious Philosophy because they contain some of the most compelling and intellectually stimulating knowledge in the universe.
+I also love reading the wisdom/anecdotes and great literary works of brilliant sufi scholars of the past: Rumi, Ibn Ata’illah, Ibn al Arabi, Al Haddad, Al Ghazali, Hafiz, Attar, Sa’adi, Rabia al Adawiyah, and more.